Sean-Mc-Mahon/inner-purr/README.md

 The Inner Purr is a Milestone 4 project, it is part of the Fullstack Software Development Course of [Code Institute](https://codeinstitute.net/).

+#### For testing the following credentials can be used:
+* User Credentials:
+  - Username: bobby
+  - Password: passbob1
+  - Email: test@test.com

+* Card payments:
+  - Card number: 4242 4242 4242 4242
+  - Zip & CCV must be filled out with any integers

 # Table of Contents

 **<details><summary>Project overview</summary>**